 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-Home oxygen and continued use of home oxygen have very specific medical-necessity requirements.
+Home oxygen and continued use of home oxygen has very specific medical-necessity requirements.
 If home oxygen is approved, concentrators are generally rented for 36 months.
-After that, you own the equipment and a maintenance service charge would be applicable at your copay costs.
+After that time period, you own the equipment and a maintenance service charge would be applicable at your copay costs.
 Replacement of the equipment may be approved under certain circumstances.
-A Continuous Positive Airway Pressure (CPAP) machine, when deemed medically necessary, is rented for a total of 12 months.
+A CPAP (Continuous Positive Airway Pressure) machine, when deemed medically necessary, is rented for a total of 12 months.
 You will receive a 3-month trial rental.
 If the CPAP machine meets your needs, an additional 9 months rental will be approved.
-After that, you own the machine.
+After that time, the machine is owned by you.
 The plan will continue to authorize supplies at the amount and intervals allowed by traditional Medicare.
-Under certain limited circumstances, we will transfer ownership of the Durable Medical Equipment (DME) item to you.
+Under certain limited circumstances we will transfer ownership of the Durable Medical Equipment (DME) item to you.
 Call your Healthcare Concierge (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.